braidn/blrrrg/posts/2020-12-16-language-choices-for-2021.md

 I might hold off on it until 2022 or 2023 even.
 Saying that,
 a language's age or adoption rate shouldn't deter folks from choosing it for a yearly project.
-A great example of this is:
+A great example being:
 two years ago when I learned [ReasonML][reason].

 ### Choice 2

 [Deno][deno],
-while not a truly 'new' language, does have a sense to it that makes it something different than NodeJS.
+while not a truly 'new' language, does have a sense to it that makes it something different than [NodeJS][node].
-The adoption of [Deno][deno] in Serverless and CLI tooling does have a huge overlap with my current team.
+The adoption of [Deno][deno] in [serverless][slss] and CLI tooling does have a huge overlap with the team I work with day-to-day.
-This means that anything learned now, could be relevant to life at [Glossier][glos] and [beyond][nete] later.
+This means that anything learned now, could be relevant to life at [Glossier][glos] and [beyond][nete].
-Which,
-funny enough,
+Which funny enough,
-would be the first time work overlapped with a language exploration *ever*.
+would be the first time work overlapped with a yearly language exploration... _Ever_.

+2021 is going to be a year that the whole [serverless][slss] revolution sees high demand and adoption (IMHO).
+There's a lot of space here to build 'mashup style' applications that have a thin vaneer of business logic and a large swath of infrastructure.
+Languages that can both build and run on these platforms will be relevant for anyone to explore in the coming year.

+Also learning a language in 2021?
+[Reach out on Twitter][coms] and share!

 [2020]: https://cloudbacon.com/posts/2020-05-26-new-language-for-2020/
 [2018]: https://cloudbacon.com/posts/2018-09-13-brainstorming-new-posts/